hige-itapps/International_Database/README.md

 # International_Database
-A database-oriented web application for storing and finding WMU international profiles
+A database-oriented web application for storing and finding WMU international profiles.
+For documentation, see https://github.com/hige-itapps/International_Database/wiki.